 One of the first things I like to teach my students is the fundamental concept of art observation.
-This significant word, ‘observation,’ is crucial for developing drawing skills.
+This significant word, ‘observation,’ is important for developing drawing skills.
 Kids begin to grasp the importance of observing and closely examining objects with an artistic eye.
 This is where the term ‘look with artist’s eyes’ originates.
 It implies examining all the details such as lines, shapes, colors, and visible patterns.

 Teaching Kids to Draw Basic Shapes